 These events are primarily aimed at builders and building officials.

 All builders will leave the workshop ready to get certified to build ENERGY STAR homes and prepared to offer clients options in building comfortable, durable, and healthier new homes.
 Attendees will also earn 6.5 CPD HPO credits (Group A).

 *Note: The Evening Social on Thursday (light snacks), the Friday ENERGY STAR workshop and bonus afternoon session (lunch and refreshements) are all included in the ticket price.
 Special room rates for St. Eugene Mission are available until October 24th (see below for details).

-Included in your tickets is attendance to this evening event which will feature a Guest Speaker, cash bar and appetizers.
+Included in your tickets is attendance to this evening event which includes cash bar and appetizers.
 Network with building professionals and regional experts.

 Overview - ENERGY STAR workshop (Friday Nov 18, 7:30am - 4:00pm)